Skip to main content

 How long does Arizona contractor licensing take?

 Initial Arizona contractor licensing takes 30-45 days after submitting a complete application.
 This includes time for the ROC to review your application, verify experience, process background checks, and review bond documentation.
 The business and trade exams must be passed before application submission.
 Renewal applications typically process in 14-21 days.
-Applications missing required documentation or with qualifying party issues take longer.
+Applications missing required documentation take longer.

 What are Arizona contractor exam pass rates and requirements?